hagenest/lichess_suicide/README.md

 ## Disclaimer

-This program is not a joke and should be used on any machine where you store important data.
+This program is not a joke and shouldn't be used on any machine where you store important data.
 Use on our risk!

 ## Usage